Six Simple Steps To Save For College With Ohio 529

 In addition, 529 plan withdrawals are tax-free when used qualified higher education expenses, which are those required costs for attendance at a school.
 These expenses include tuition; room and board during any academic period in which the 529 beneficiary is enrolled for at least half of the full-time academic workload according to the eligible education institution; mandatory fees; computer equipment and related technology as well as internet services; books, supplies and equipment related to enrollment and class schedule; and certain expenses for a special-needs student.

-With the recently signed SECURE ACT component of the Further Consolidated Appropriations Act, two new qualified costs have been added to 529 plans: certain apprenticeships costs and payment for any student loan that qualifies for the federal student loan income tax deduction.
+With the SECURE ACT component of the Further Consolidated Appropriations Act, two new qualified costs were added to 529 plans: certain apprenticeships costs and payment for any student loan that qualifies for the federal student loan income tax deduction.
 There is a $10,000 lifetime limit per 529 beneficiary.
 An additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings.
+A 529 withdrawal can also be used to pay for K-12 tuition at a private, public, or religious elementary or secondary school.
+There is a limit of $10,000 per year that can be withdrawn from a 529 account to pay for the K-12 tuition.
+If your child has more than one 529 plan, then the combined qualified distributions from all the 529 accounts for K-12 tuition is limited to $10,000 a year.
+Consult your qualified tax advisor for specific information.

 For Ohio residents with an Ohio 529 account there’s an additional tax advantage.
 Ohioans can deduct their 529 contributions from their Ohio taxable income, up to $4,000 per year, per beneficiary, with unlimited carry forward, which means that $4,000 per year is not a contribution cap.
 With unlimited carry forward, an Ohio taxpayer can continue to subtract $4,000 per year, per beneficiary, from their Ohio taxable income until all the 529 contributions have been deducted.